stkent/stkent.github.io/_posts/2020-05-07-expressing-relationships-between-nullable-parameters-in-kotlin.md

   </tr>
 </table>

 Sometimes we know extra information about these parameters that makes one or more of these combinations impossible.
 We can write working code that accepts and ignores these invalid combinations[^1], but that code will be prone to accidental misuse and misinterpretation in the future.
-This post demonstrates how to use Kotlin's type system to eliminate these risks.
+This post demonstrates how to use Kotlin’s type system to eliminate these risks.

 # Example 1: "Either both parameters are non-null or both parameters are null"